 What is a DRIP?

-Understanding the Dividend Reinvestment Plan (DRIP) can help you make the most of your capital and help you earn money from the cash you receive to increase your overall wealth.
+Understanding what a dividend reinvestment plan (DRIP) is can help you make the most of your capital and help you earn money from the cash you receive to increase your overall wealth.

 Reinvesting dividends is an essential part of my strategy to become a successful investor.

 If you already use Questrade, signing up for Questrade’s DRIP is a straightforward process that requires four steps:

 - If you don’t have a Questrade account, sign up here for $50 in free trades.

 - Fill out this form

 - You have to print that form so you can sign it and add a date (An alternative to this step is you can use a digital signature, and directly sign the PDF without having to print out the form)

 - Scan or take a high-quality image of the form (a good quality phone pic will usually do) and upload it to your account or email it to firstname.lastname@example.org

 - Log in to your account to see whether your stocks have been enrolled for Questrade DRIP.